-In the TEP members' ratings, the brief screeners received an overall rating of 3.7, which is indicative of "good."
-Ratings of the individual screeners were very close to the overall score; the highest-rated screener, Attention-Auditory Comprehension, received a score of 3.9, and the lowest-rated, Executive Function-Convergent Thinking, received a score of 3.6.
+In the TEP members' ratings, the brief screeners as a whole received an overall rating of 3.7, which is indicative of "good."
+Ratings of the individual screeners were very close to the overall score; the highest rated screener, Attention - Auditory Comprehension, received a score of 3.9, and the lowest rated, Executive Function - Convergent Thinking, received a score of 3.6.

-Fall-Related Impulsive Behavior Scale (FIBS)
+FIBS - Fall-Related Impulsive Behavior Scale

-TEP members were intrigued or curious about this data element, and generally thought it would be potentially clinically useful.
+TEP members commented on being intrigued or curious about this data element, and generally thought it would be potentially clinically useful.
 One TEP member thought the FIBS could be promising in the home health context, with some adjustment to the wording to make it more applicable to that setting.
 Others expressed the importance of assessing impulsivity in PAC settings and felt that the FIBS would be useful in identifying individuals at risk of falls and other negative outcomes.
 TEP members generally agreed that the assessment burden for this data element would be relatively low, highlighting that the FIBS is brief and appears simple to administer.

-Results from the TEP members' ratings further demonstrated their support.
-This data element received the highest rating out of all the Cognition data elements considered, with an overall rating of 4.0.
-It also received the highest score in terms of cross-setting applicability, with a score of 4.4.
+Results from the TEP members' ratings further demonstrated their support of the FIBS.
+This data element received the highest overall rating out of all the Cognition data elements considered, with an overall rating of 4.0.
+It also received the highest rating in terms of cross-setting applicability, with a score of 4.4.